mcanevet/puppet-btsync/README.md

 ####`rate_limit_local_peers`
 Applies speed limits to the peers in local network.
 By default the limits are not applied in LAN.

+####`send_buf_size`
+Amount of real memory that will be used for cached send operations.
+This value can be set in the range from 1 to 100 MB.

+####`recv_buf_size`
+Amount of real memory that will be used for cached receive operations.
+This value can be set in the range from 1 to 100 MB.

 ####`sync_max_time_diff`
 Shows maximum allowed time in seconds difference between devices.
 If the difference exceeds this limit, the devices will not be synced as it may result in incorrect tracing of file changes.